 CSX had full-year 2017 earnings per share of $5.99, operating income of $3.7 billion and an operating ratio of 67.9 percent.
 Adjusted for the impacts of the Tax Cuts and Jobs Act of 2017 and the company’s restructuring charge, adjusted earnings per share were $2.30, adjusted operating income was $3.9 billion and adjusted operating ratio was 66.3 percent for full-year 2017.

 “CSX’s team of dedicated railroaders remains focused on creating value for our customers and our shareholders through operational excellence and the continued execution of our new operating plan,” said Foote.
 “We look forward to improving the quality of service for our customers and growing our business.”

-CSX executives will conduct a quarterly earnings conference call with the investment community on January 18, 2017, from 8:30 a.m. to 9:30 a.m.
-Eastern time.
+CSX executives will conduct a conference call with the investment community this afternoon, January 16, at 4:30 p.m.
+Eastern Time.
 Investors, media and the public may listen to the conference call by dialing 1-888-EARN-CSX (888-327-6279) and asking for the CSX earnings call.
 Callers outside the U.S., dial 1-773-756-0199.
 Participants should dial in 10 minutes prior to the call.
 In conjunction with the call, a live webcast will be accessible and presentation materials will be posted on the company's website at http://investors.csx.com.
-Following the earnings call, an internet replay of the presentation will be archived on the company's website.
+Following the earnings call, an internet replay of the presentation will be archived on the company website.